Cosmian/kms_snowflake_native_app/app/README.md

 ### Enable the external connection

-Got to Data Products -> Apps
+Go to Data Products -> Apps
 Select the `...` and `View Details`

 In connections, review and approve the connection.